inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 and affect to spise it,  among its worst and least pleasant examples.
 		-- Charles Dickens
 Is ath legally binding?
-Did you hear that there's a group of South American Indians that worship the number zero?
+Did  hear that there's a group of South American Indians that worship the number zero?

 Is nothing sacred?